 10. How will this project impact bus service on 8th Street?

-All Metro Transit buses have been moved to 6th Street.
-For the most current information on bus route detours, sign up for project updates at the on the home page.
+All Metro Transit buses will be moved to 6th Street during construction.
 Once reconstruction on 8th Street is complete, local bus services will return to 8th Street, along with the new Rapid Bus service.

 11. When will construction begin?

 Construction began in fall 2018 and is anticipated to conclude by fall 2020.

 12. How is the roadway reconstruction work being paid for?
 Are there property assessments associated with this project?

 The project is being paid for by various sources.
 The project has been awarded a federal surface transportation grand which will cover nearly half of the project cost.
 The remaining funds are being covered through a combination of city funds (municipal state aid and general obligation bond funding), city utility revenue and property assessments.

 A uniform property tax assessment is applied for all street reconstruction projects in the city.
 The assessment is calculated based on square footage of the property owner within an "influence area."

 13. Where can I get 8th Street Reconstruction Project updates?

 For more information, visit the City of Minneapolis 8th Street Reconstruction project website